-Our shares of common stock were listed on The NASDAQ Capital Market until February 22, 2017.
-Our shares are currently quoted on the OTCQB market.
-In 2016 we were subject to the Nasdaq Stock Market independence standards and we continue to follow those standards in determining whether a director is independent for Board or Committee purposes.
-Under the rules of The NASDAQ Stock Market, which we were subject to until February 22, 2017, independent directors must comprise a majority of our Board of Directors.
-In addition, the rules of The NASDAQ Stock Market require that, subject to specified exceptions, each member of the Audit and Compensation Committees of our Board of Directors be independent.
+Our shares of common stock are listed on The Nasdaq Capital Market.
+Under the rules of The Nasdaq Stock Market, independent directors must comprise a majority of our Board of Directors.
+In addition, the rules of The Nasdaq Stock Market require that, subject to specified exceptions, each member of the Audit and Compensation Committees of our Board of Directors be independent.
 Audit Committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or Exchange Act.
 Under the rules of The Nasdaq Stock Market, a director will only qualify as an "independent director" if, in the opinion of our Board of Directors, that person does have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.